Pixated-Agency/audit-tool/replit.md

-# Meta Ads Auditor - System Architecture Guide
+# Multi-Platform Ad Auditor - System Architecture Guide

 ## Overview

-This is a full-stack web application built for auditing Meta (Facebook) advertising campaigns.
+This is a full-stack web application built for auditing advertising campaigns across multiple platforms including Google Ads, Google Analytics, Facebook Ads, TikTok Ads, and Microsoft (Bing) Ads.
 The application uses a modern tech stack with React for the frontend, Express.js for the backend, and PostgreSQL for data persistence.
-The system is designed with a focus on user authentication, scalable data management, and a responsive user interface.
+The system is designed with a focus on user authentication, scalable data management, multi-platform audit workflow, and a responsive user interface.

 ## System Architecture